Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Main Result: Weighted MinHash

-\paragraph{Rounding \& Normalization} While Weighted MinHash allows us to sample entries with non-uniform probability, another challenge arises: since sketches for $\bv{a}$ and $\bv{b}$ are computed independently, we no longer sample with the \emph{same probability} from both vectors.
-For $\bv{b}$, Weighted MinHash samples indices with probability proportional to $\bv{b}[i]^2$ instead of $\bv{a}[i]^2$.
-This mismatch can actually \emph{reduce} the probability that we select entries from $\bv{a}$ and $\bv{b}$ with the same index.
 We are able to balance this issue with a normalization strategy.
 In particular, line 2 in \Cref{alg:weighted_sketch} performs a simple but important preprocessing step that \emph{scales} and \emph{rounds} $\bv{a}$ to a unit vector $\bv{\tilde{a}}$ whose squared entries are all integer multiples of $1/L$ for some large integer $L$ (to be chosen later).
 The rounding handles a minor issue: since we control the frequency with which each entry $\bv{a}[i]$ is sampled by \emph{repetition}, we need the squared value of all entries to be integer multiples of the same fixed constant in order to sample precisely with probability proportional to $\bv{a}[i]^2$.
 As will be proven, $L$ can be chosen so that the discretization has little impact on the accuracy of our final inner product estimate, and the parameter also has no impact on the size of the sketch returned by \Cref{alg:minhash_sketch}.\footnote{Note that our rounding method (\Cref{alg:round}) is non-standard: It rounds all entries of the input vector {down} to smaller magnitude values, except for the \emph{largest} magnitude entry in the vector, which gets rounded up.
 This scheme allows us to achieve small \emph{relative error} when rounding and to avoid additive error depending on $1/L$.}